This post was last updated on January 9th, 2021 at 11:35 am

 Comment on other blogger’s posts and show them your support is another great way to grow your blog traffic.
 Take 15-30 minutes every day to read and drop your comment on someone’s blog post.
 With my experience, they will also give comments back.

-I have been working on my Pinterest for almost a month now.
+I have been working on my Pinterest for months.
 I get traffic from Pinterest but not a lot.
 But I would say because I haven’t mastered Pinterest yet, as I’m new in this blogging community and need to try many ways to master it.

 For those who don’t know, Pinterest is a visual search engine.
 With proper strategy, Pinterest has the potential to bring you thousands of blog views monthly, even daily.
 Like me, many bloggers also focus more on Pinterest.
 It can make you frustrated when your strategy is not working and can be really time-consuming, but it really is a challenging and quicker way to growing your blog views.